Skip to content

 Configuration

-AniBridge reads configuration from a YAML file named config.yaml that lives inside the data directory $AB_DATA_PATH (defaults to ./data).
+AniBridge reads configuration from a YAML file named config.yaml that lives inside the AniBridge data directory.
+You can set the data path through the $AB_DATA_PATH environment variable (defaults to ./data).

 A config editor is also available through the web UI.